Table of Contents

-Investing in a carbon-free future is one of the most powerful ways for individuals to help restore the climate.
-Studies have shown that investing in climate mitigation and adaptation now will prevent trillions of dollars in future losses from disaster relief, GDP decreases, and property losses, and it will cost far less to act now than to deal with future damages.
+Investing in a carbon-free future may be a powerful way for individuals to help make an impact on the climate.
+Studies have shown that investing in climate mitigation efforts and adaptation now may prevent trillions of dollars in potential future losses from disaster relief, GDP decreases, and property losses, and it may cost far less to act now than to deal with future damages.

-Another reason to start investing in a carbon-free future now: Since there will be a worldwide focus on the transition to a carbon-free economy in the coming years and decades, some investors might consider investing in green stocks to be one way to build a strong long-term portfolio.
+Investors with environmental priorities might consider investing in green stocks as a way to help build a strong long-term portfolio.
 As with all investing, it’s essential to carefully consider the risks involved in your chosen investment strategies.
-Some, all, or none of the below strategies may be appropriate for you.
+Some, all, or none of the strategies below may be appropriate for you.

 How Carbon Impacts Our Planet

-Current carbon dioxide (CO2) levels in the atmosphere are higher than they have been in at least 800,000 years, and likely higher than they have been in the past 3 million years.
+Current carbon dioxide (CO2) levels in the atmosphere are higher than they have been for a long time, and likely higher than they have been in the past 3 million years.

 Human activities ranging from automobile use and building construction to agriculture results in greenhouse gas emissions.
-Over millions of years prior to the Industrial Revolution, carbon was removed from the atmosphere naturally through plant photosynthesis and other processes—but by fossil fuels like coal and oil, humans have put that carbon back into the atmosphere in just a few hundred years.
+Over millions of years prior to the Industrial Revolution, carbon was removed from the atmosphere naturally through plant photosynthesis and other processes — but by burning fossil fuels like coal and oil, humans have put that carbon back into the atmosphere in just a few hundred years.
 Once emitted, that CO2 stays in the air for centuries.

 Changing the concentration of greenhouse gases in the atmosphere changes the Earth’s carbon cycles and results in global climate change.
 Some effects of climate change are already visible: rising sea levels, more intense hurricanes and fires, disappearing glaciers, and more.
 Around half of the CO2 emitted since 1850 is still in the atmosphere, and the rest of it is in the oceans causing ocean acidification, which interferes with the ability of marine life to grow skeletons and shells.